andrewoodleyjr/gmaps_popular_times_scraper/README.md

     pip3 install -r requirements.txt

+If using a virtual enviornment
+    python3 -m venv venv   # Create a virtual environment source venv/bin/activate  # Activate the virtual environment pip install -r requirements.txt  # Install dependencies in the virtual environment

 Modify these lines in the code `config.py` to point to your path of Chrome and chromedriver.

     CHROME_BINARY_LOCATION = '/Applications/Google Chrome.app/Contents/MacOS/Google Chrome'